BenConstable9/personal-blog/content/posts/lint-modified-python-files-only-in-build-validation.md

 - *--diff-filter=ACMRT* filters out any deleted files.
 Without this, if files are deleted during a PR, linting will fail as they do not exist.

-- *xargs -r* is used to send the contents of *$workingDirectoryChangedFiles* to the linting command; in this case, we are using Flake8 with a redirection to an output file*--no-run-if-empty (-r)* is used to prevent Flake8 from failing.
+- *xargs -r* is used to send the contents of *$workingDirectoryChangedFiles* to the linting command; in this case, we are using Flake8 with a redirection to an output file.
+The arguement *--no-run-if-empty (-r)* is used to prevent Flake8 from failing.

 - Variable *PythonFilesChanged* is set to ensure that if no Python files are included in the PR, further tasks that use the generated report do not fail.